Mid-Year Climbing Safety Standards Updates

 Equipment

 • Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the coach.
+Students must be encouraged to report equipment problems to the Coach.

 • Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards).